-Mitch Rose, Dojo Leader, shodan (1st degree black belt)
+Mitch Rose, Dojo Leader, nidan (2nd degree black belt)

 Mitch grew up in the Chicago area, and began practicing Karate with Dominick Pizoli in 1991.
 He has been practicing ever since.
-In 1998 – 1999, Mitch practiced with Israel Shotokan while on sabbatical in Jerusalem, and became a Shodan in 1998 while training there.
+In 1998 – 1999, Mitch practiced with Israel Shotokan while on sabbatical in Jerusalem, and became a shodan in 1998 while training there.
+Mitch returned to Israel in the summer of 2019 for Special Training, and was promoted to nidan.
 Mitch currently resides in Chicago together with his wife and six children.

 John Wood, sandan (3rd degree black belt)